 To find out about enrolment eligibility, or if you have any questions, please email bookings[ATSIGN]bristolplaysmusic.org

 Are Online Lessons good quality?

-Online lessons will never replace ‘in person’ interaction but they can be very effective in the short term.
+Online lessons will never replace ‘in person’ lessons with regards to interaction.
+However, since running these online sessions we have found that many of the young people we have been working with have really progressed not just musically but also in confidence too.
 We can discuss with you how to make this format work for the needs of your child.

 Occasional lessons will be joined and observed by a member of the BPM team for quality monitoring and safeguarding purposes.
 A child’s social worker will also have the opportunity to attend any sessions should they wish to.

 Online lessons will be delivered on Microsoft Teams or Zoom, depending on your preference and needs.